noaione/yuusha-shoukan-ln/sources/v04/chapter1.md

 Come to think of it, the people going through the town also seem to be wearing heavy clothing.
 That’s strange?
-I do feel a little chilly, but it’s not so much that I would need to wear warm clothing....
+I do feel a little chilly, but it’s not so much that I would need to wear warm clothing...

 (That’s thanks to my blessing.)